KyleKing/recipes/docs/dessert/skillet_peanut_butter_chocolate_chip_blondies.md

 ## Notes

-* Chrissy Teigen Cravings, 243
-* Sometimes you can find bags of peanut butter and chocolate chips, which gives you 2/3 cup leftover for snacking :)
+* Sometimes you can find bags of peanut butter and chocolate chips, which gives you 2/3 cup leftover for snacking